A New Year, 2 New Seasons

 As the train zooms past open fields and cars move from left hand to right hand drive, this rare moment of peace on my journey allows me to dig that little bit deeper than I'd normally let myself at this time of year, to reflect on the past months and continue to strategise for the future few.

 Over the past six months, I've been completely absorbed, consciously and subconsciously, in preparing for the new AW16 collection, studying the trends, finding my inspiration and interpreting all my thoughts and ideas into my new designs and collection.
-There have been sleepless nights of costings, swatches and images just jumbled and tangled up in a web of anxiety; hours and hours of travelling to and from to work on the new collection, jet-lag rearing it's unrestful head at every unopportune moment; passionate discussions and negotiations about the new sample development and time (so much time!) dedicated and committed to working on the new samples and patterns.
+There have been sleepless nights of costings, swatches and images just jumbled and tangled up in a web of anxiety; hours and hours of travelling to and from to work on the new collection, jet-lag rearing it's unrestful head at every inopportune moment; passionate discussions and negotiations about the new sample development and time (so much time!) dedicated and committed to working on the new samples and patterns.

 And finally, what seems to juxtapose itself in being the longest but also the shortest moment, I get to experience the pure delight, joy and excitement of seeing all my work and ideas come to fruition when my final samples are finished.
 I can't stop looking at the collection, snapping pictures for my family and team and trying all the shoes on.
 This is what makes all the anxiety and exhaustion worthwhile.